 World Space Week

-World Space Week is celebrated each year on October 4-10 by over 95 countries.
-It’s a time defined as “an international celebration of science and technology, and their contribution to the betterment of the human condition.”
+World Space Week is happens each year on October 4-10 by over 95 countries.
+This is “an international celebration of science and technology, and their contribution to the betterment of the human condition.”

 As far as we know, Earth is the only planet with life.
-The great majority of organisms on earth, including ourselves as humans and our own loving pets, need a proper supply of oxygen and water to survive.
-When we study space, we learn how limited this supply is for the living conditions we need, which impresses our need to take care of what we have.
-Our planet is special — and a space study reveals that!
+In fact, the great majority of organisms on earth, including ourselves as humans and our own loving pets, need a proper supply of oxygen and water to survive.
+When we study space, we learn how limited this supply is for the living conditions we need.
+In effect impresses our need to take care of what we have.
+Of course our planet is special — and a space study reveals that!

-There are several logical reasons to study and explore space.
-NASA and our own government in the U.S. have made many statements about the benefits of the space program in terms of national security, scientific discovery, and economic benefit.
+In addition, there are several logical reasons to study and explore space.
+In fact, NASA and our own government in the U.S. have made many statements about the benefits of the space program in terms of national security, scientific discovery, and economic benefit.
 However, there are many more, less tangible, reasons to study outer space.
-These reasons are probably the most compelling, but the least mentioned since they can’t be analyzed on a chart or defined by numbers.
+Notably, while probably the most compelling, these are the least mentioned.
+Especially since they can’t be analyzed on a chart or defined by numbers.

 - Curiosity.
-Curiosity drives many actions, and a simple underlying basis to space exploration is the fact that we are curious about what is out there.
-What surrounds our world, our home?
-At our roots as humans, we are explorers.
+Naturally, curiosity drives many actions, and a simple underlying basis to space exploration is the fact that we are curious about what is out there.
+Importantly, what surrounds our world?
+Particularly our home?
+Indeed, at our roots as humans, we are explorers.

 - Technology.
-Without space programs, we wouldn’t even have GPS — and most of us will attest to its importance in our daily lives.
-Without technology created thanks to space studies, we wouldn’t have as accurate weather information and prevention.
-Without space programs, we wouldn’t even have ultraviolet filters for our glasses.
+Surprisingly, without space programs, we wouldn’t even have GPS — and most of us will attest to its importance in our daily lives.
+Without technology created thanks to space studies, we wouldn’t have as accurate weather information and prevention as well.
+Furthermore, without space programs, we wouldn’t even have ultraviolet filters for our glasses.